gmaikel/field-road-classifier/README.md

  - The first project (field_road_classifier_pytorch) is a binary classification model coded in PyTorch with a PyTorch Lightning wrapper (just for demo purposes, I didn't have time to train or improve it).

- - The second project (field_road_classifier_tf) is a binary classification model coder in Tensorflow.
+ - The second project (field_road_classifier_tf) is a binary classification model coded in Tensorflow.
  It has been trained and this is the one that will be used for inference because this project contains the weights